Trending

 Techmeme

-A draft executive order (EO) that President Trump was expected to sign regarding artificial intelligence (AI) has been revealed, emphasizing that government reviews of AI would be voluntary.
-The unsigned EO also includes provisions aimed at addressin...
+A draft of an executive order (EO) that President Trump was expected to sign on May 21 has surfaced, emphasizing that government reviews of artificial intelligence (AI) would be voluntary.
+The unsigned EO also includes provisions aimed at addressing ...

 Crypto Briefing